open/close all folders

 - Blessed with Suck: Sure, he's super-strong and durable, but he weighs a ton, meaning any furniture he sits on has to be reinforced.
 Not to mention he looks like he's made of rock, which makes going outside difficult.

-- Status Quo Is God: Averted in that Ben does in fact manage to shake his rock-like form, and gain all-new powers.
-And then played straight when the rock-like form comes back.
+- Status Quo Is God: Averted.
+Ben does in fact manage to shake his rock-like form, and gain all-new powers which include the ability to switch between his regular human form and his rock form.

 The Baxter Building